whosonfirst/whosonfirst-categories/README.md

 POINT-OF-VIEW > CLASS
 ```

+Each part of the exploded string points to the URL-safe name (and by extension
+filename) for that type so that you can easily refer to
+`points-of-view/POINT-OF-VIEW.json` and so on.

 ### category

 This property would be defined in the definition for a sub-category and be a list of